Oakland Sidewalk Poetry Program

 Through the Oakland Business Improvement District’s sidewalk poetry program, nearly 60 people that live, work, study, or have other connections to the Oakland area of Pittsburgh submitted 82 original poems this year.

 Poems were reviewed blindly and selected by a seven-person community panel of jurors.
-The 25 selected poems will be painted onto city sidewalks by OBID during the month of May.
+The 25 selected poems have be painted onto city sidewalks by OBID and the locations can be found on the map below!

 The selected poets are: Rho Bloom-Wang, Kathy Chenot, Sarah McMullen, Shannon Valenti, Lily Rouleau, Laura Lind, Clara Weibel, Tylar Farmer, Robert Lonie, Lily Keener, Ziva Schmitt, Alexander Miller, Danielle Kelley, Susan Kochman, Lisa Kay Schweyer, Phyliss Anderson, Jonathan Rubin, Jessica Manack, Kira Brice, Erica Hom, and Gabrielle Noye.